In 2021, Moody Bible Institute's tuition was $11,970 a year.

 |2023 Total Tuition and Expenses|

 |Room and Board||$12,820|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Moody Bible Institute undergrads use financial aid to finance their education.
-In 2021, 1,352 of the 2,161 undergrads enrolled received financial aid.
-Moody Bible Institute meets 65 percent of the demonstrated financial need for undergraduates.
+The majority of Moody Bible Institute undergrads use financial aid to to cover the cost of tuition.
+In 2023, 1,016 of the 1,753 undergrads enrolled received financial aid.
+Moody Bible Institute meets 62.25% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $12,578 a year.
-Around 36 percent of Moody Bible Institute undergrads take out student loans to cover any remaining costs.
-Moody Bible Institute graduates who have student loans graduate with an average of $21,781 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $12,467 a year.
+Around 52% of Moody Bible Institute undergrads take out student loans to cover any remaining costs.
+Moody Bible Institute graduates who have student loans graduate with an average of $25,477 of student loan debt.